Public Lecture Series

 The lectures take place every Tuesday from September 2 to December 9, 2025, from 10:30 to 12:00.
 There are 13 sessions in total, each exploring different themes around protest, activism, and creative resistance.

-This event is from The Lighthouse
+An event by The Lighthouse

 The Lighthouse - Ilja Leonard Pfeijffer